 Burden of disease

-In 2018, alcohol use disorders accounted for 4.4% of total disease burden among Indigenous Australians.
-For Indigenous males aged 25–44, alcohol use disorders were the leading contributor to total burden (12%) (followed by suicide and self-inflicted injuries, and anxiety disorders).
+In 2018, alcohol use disorders accounted for 4.4% of total disease burden among Indigenous Australians (10,568 disability adjusted life years (DALYs)).
+For Indigenous males aged 25–44 years, alcohol use disorders were the leading contributor to total burden (12% or 4,656 DALYs) (followed by suicide and self-inflicted injuries, and anxiety disorders).

 Considering alcohol use as a risk factor for disease and injury, it was estimated that 10.5% of total disease burden among Indigenous Australians was due to alcohol use.
-Among Indigenous males aged 25–44, alcohol use was the leading risk factor and accounted for just under one-quarter (23%) of total disease burden among this group (AIHW 2022).
+Alcohol use was the leading risk factor contributing to disease burden for Indigenous males aged 15–24 years and accounted for 26% of total disease burden in males in this age group (4,283 DALYs).
+Among Indigenous males aged 25–44 years, alcohol use was the leading risk factor and accounted for just under one-quarter (23% or 9,045 DALYs) of total disease burden among this group (AIHW 2022).

 What does the data tell us?

-The NHMRC states that ‘drinking no more than two standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury’ and that ‘drinking no more than four standard drinks on a single occasion reduces the risk of alcohol-related injury arising from that occasion’ (NHMRC 2020).
+In 2020, the NHMRC published updated alcohol guidelines, advising consumption of no more than ten standard drinks a week reduces the lifetime risk of harm from alcohol-related disease or injury; and drinking no more than four standard drinks on a single occasion reduces the risk of alcohol-related injury arising from that occasion (NHMRC 2020).

 Figure 2.16.1: Alcohol risk levels, Indigenous Australians aged 15 and over, 2012–13 and 2018–19

-After adjusting for differences in the age structure between the 2 populations, Indigenous Australians aged 15 and over were 1.4 times as likely to have abstained from drinking alcohol in the previous 12 months as non-Indigenous Australians (30% and 22%, respectively) in 2018–19 (ABS 2019) (Figure 2.16.2).
+After adjusting for differences in the age structure between the two populations, Indigenous Australians aged 15 years and over were 1.4 times as likely to have abstained from drinking alcohol in the previous 12 months as non-Indigenous Australians (30% and 22%, respectively) in 2018–19 (ABS 2019) (Figure 2.16.2).

-The incidence of exceeding the single occasion risk guidelines was higher for Indigenous males (61%) than Indigenous females (40%) and was similar between Non-remote (50%) and Remote areas (49%) (Table D2.16.19).
+The incidence of exceeding the single occasion risk guidelines was higher for Indigenous males (61%) than Indigenous females (40%) and was similar in non-remote areas (Major cities, Inner and Outer regional areas combined) (50%) and remote areas (Remote and Very remote areas combined) (49%) (Table D2.16.19).

 Figure 2.16.2: Age-standardised alcohol risk levels for persons aged 15 and over, by Indigenous status, 2018–19